nxt3d/chain-resolver/README.md

 </p>

 Forward resolution (label → 7930):
 The ENS field `text(..., "chain-id")` (per [ENSIP‑5](https://docs.ens.domains/ensip/5)) returns the chain’s 7930 ID as a hex string.
-The field `data(..., "chain-id")` returns the raw 7930 bytes (per ENSIP‑TBD‑19).
+The field `data(..., "chain-id")` returns the raw 7930 bytes (per [ENSIP‑24: Arbitrary Data Resolution](https://raw.githubusercontent.com/unruggable-labs/ensips/3f181f3be82b140ebc30d4d7caa6242520246dd6/ensips/24.md)).
 This value is written at registration by the contract owner (e.g., a multisig) and the resolver ignores any user‑set text under that key.
 To resolve a chain ID:
  - DNS‑encode the ENS name (e.g., `optimism.cid.eth`).
  - Compute the node of the ENS name (e.g., using `ethers`: `namehash(name)`)
  - Calls: